balancer/docs-v3/docs/partner-onboarding/onboarding-overview/introduction.md

 3. [Governance Tokenomics](product-showcases/ve8020.md) - #ve8020 revolutionises governance positions

 ### High-Level Overview of Onboarding Process
-Onboarding onto Balancer requires several steps depending what part of our AMM technology you want to leverage.
+Onboarding onto Balancer requires several steps depending on what part of our AMM technology you want to leverage.
 Certain components can be interacted with in a self-service manner while others need assistance from core contributors to the DAO.
 Use our Balancer Tech Product Wizard to guide you towards the best solution matching your needs or explore our product showcases to learn more about us.

 #### Match your Business Needs to our Products